The prophet Daniel describes his vision of one like the Son of Man who received dominion from God.

 A Song of Praise to God our King

 Peter says that the voice heard from Heaven confirmed the truth of his testimony about Christ.

 Jesus is transfigured on the mountain in the presence of Peter, James, and John.

 Background on the Gospel Reading

-In his Transfiguration, we see an anticipation of the glory of Jesus’ Resurrection.
-In each of the reports of the Transfiguration, Jesus instructed the disciples to keep secret what they had seen until after the Son of Man had risen from the dead.
-The disciples’ confusion continued as they wondered what Jesus meant by “rising from the dead.”
-Until they also witness his passion and death, the disciples cannot possibly understand Jesus’ Transfiguration.
+In each of the reports of the Transfiguration, Jesus instructed the disciples to keep secret what they had seen until after "the Son of Man has been raised from the dead."
+Until they witnessed Jesus’ Passion and Death, the disciples could not possibly understand what he meant by being "raised from the dead."
 We, however, have the benefit of hindsight.
-In our hearing of it, we see in this event an anticipation of Jesus’ Resurrection, a foreshadowing of Christ’s glory in heaven, and the promise of our own resurrection.
+In our hearing of the Transfiguration Gospel, we see an anticipation of Jesus’ Resurrection, a foreshadowing of Christ’s glory in Heaven, and the promise of our own resurrection.